pmdartus/blog/src/posts/2022/generated-graphql-api-for-salesforce/index.md

 -   exposing new types on the schema requires adding new SOQL queries or updating the existing ones
 -   no out-of-the-box support for filtering and sorting

-The GraphQL ecosystem is moving fast, and lot happened over last 5 years.
+The GraphQL ecosystem is moving fast, and a lot happened over last 5 years.
 We have seen a proliferation of tools making its adoption easier.
 I am amazed how easy it is today to create a GraphQL API.
 Projects like [PostGraphile](https://www.graphile.org/) or [Hasura GraphQL Engine](https://hasura.io/docs/latest/graphql/core/index.html) generates a GraphQL endpoint on top of a SQL database with minimal configurations.
 Those tools connect to the database of your choice (eg. Postgres, MySQL) and generate a GraphQL API based on the DB schema.

 Taking a step back, Salesforce is a database under steroids.
 If we are capable to generate GraphQL APIs on top of industry standard databases, could we replicate this with Salesforce?
 Is it possible to generate a GraphQL API based on the Salesforce schema?